Mitragynine: Recreational

-Mitragynine and its metabolite 7-hydroxymitragynine are thought to underlie the effects of kratom.
+Mitragynine and its metabolite 7-hydroxymitragynine (7-OH) are thought to underlie the effects of kratom.
 Consumption of dried kratom leaves yields different responses depending on the dose consumed.
-At low doses, the plant is reported to induce a mild stimulating effect, while larger doses are reported to produce sedation and antinociception typical of opioids.
-The concentration of mitragynine and other alkaloids in kratom have been found to vary between particular strains of the plant, thus indicating strain-specific effects from consumption, as well.
-Kratom extracts are often mixed with other easily attainable psychoactive compounds—such are found in over-the-counter cough medicines—to potentiate the effects of the concentrated levels of mitragynine.
-Adverse effects associated with the consumption of mitragynine-containing preparations from M. speciosa include a negative impact on cognition; moreover, the potential for misuse of mitragynine and related alkaloids has been documented in animal studies, including through the use of the conditioned place preference (CPP) test, which indicated a distinct reward-effect for 7-hydroxymitragynine.
+At low doses, kratom is reported to induce a mild stimulating effect, while larger doses are reported to produce sedation and analgesia typical of opioids.
+The concentration of mitragynine and other alkaloids in kratom has been found to vary between particular "strains" of the plant, thus indicating "strain-specific" effects from consumption, as well.
+Effects of mitragynine-containing preparations from M. speciosa include analgesic, anti-inflammatory, antidepressant, and muscle relaxant properties; adverse effects include a negative impact on cognition; in animal studies the potential for misuse has been found, including through the use of the conditioned place preference (CPP) test, which indicated a distinct reward effect for 7-hydroxymitragynine.